 - 1. Park the machine on a level surface. - 2.
 Disengage the PTO switch. - 3.
-Move the motion-control levers outward to the Neutral-Lock position. - 4.
+Move the motion-control levers outward to the NEUTRAL-LOCK position. - 4.
 Engage the parking brake. - 5.
 Move the throttle control to the SLOW position. - 6.
-Press the start/stop button to shut off the engine. - 7.
-Remove the key fob (if equipped). - 8.
-Wait for all moving parts to stop before leaving the operating position.
+Turn the key to the OFF position and remove the key.